AlayaNetwork/alaya-devdocs/website/docs/Join_Alaya_NetWork.md

 | --syncmode     | fast: Fast synchronization mode, full: All synchronous mode  |
 | --db.nogc      | Enable archive mode                                          |

-See more parameters with the command `alaya --help`;
+See more parameters with the command `platon --help`;

 ## Join the Alaya Develop Network